 Students in Loyola's biology program benefit from hands-on laboratory experiences, research opportunities with faculty, and a robust curriculum.
 Together, these experiences create a holistic learning environment that prepares graduates for successful admission to graduate and professional schools or for direct entry into the field.
+More than half of majors go on to medical, dental, or graduate school—with acceptance rates to professional schools that are nearly twice the national average.

 From the small class sizes and student-to-faculty ratio here to the school spirit evident in the stands of sporting events, Loyola is a place that fosters personal relationships and encourages engagement within its community—which is something I absolutely love.